-The goal of this work is to investigate how multiword arithmetic [27, sec.
-14.1] can allow us to extend the use of tensor cores to applications that cannot tolerate the loss of precision which results from converting the input matrices A and B to fp16 or bf16.
-In multiword arithmetic, A and B are represented as the unevaluated sum of low precision matrices that, when added together, approximate the original A and B. The best known example of multiword arithmetic is double-fp64 (commonly referred to as double-double) arithmetic, which achieves nearly binary128 (hereinafter fp128) precision by representing each number as the unevaluated sum of two fp64 numbers and by relying on error-free fp64 transformations for computation of arithmetic operations [27, sec.
+The best known example of multiword arithmetic is double-fp64 (commonly referred to as double-double) arithmetic, which achieves nearly binary128 (hereinafter fp128) precision by representing each number as the unevaluated sum of two fp64 numbers and by relying on error-free fp64 transformations for computation of arithmetic operations [29, sec.
 14.1.1].
 Double-fp64 arithmetic is thus an effective alternative to fp128 on hardware where fp64 is much faster than fp128.

-The emergence of block FMA hardware supporting low precision matrix multiplication with high precision accumulators provides new perspectives into the potential of multiword arithmetic: reducing the precision of the input dramatically increases the throughput of these hardware units compared with the use of standard fp32 arithmetic (tensor cores are up to $8\times$ faster on Volta GPUs and up to $16\times$ faster on Ampere GPUs, for example).
-This suggests a simple strategy for accelerating the computation of the matrix product C=AB, where A and B are fp32 matrices: one can first approximate $A\approx A_1+A_2$ and $B\approx B_1+B_2$ as sums of fp16 matrices, and then compute C to nearly fp32 accuracy as $C\approx A_1B_1+A_1B_2+A_2B_1+A_2B_2$, where each A_iB_j term is evaluated using a block FMA.
+The emergence of block FMA hardware supporting low precision matrix multiplication with high precision accumulators provides new perspectives into the potential of multiword arithmetic: reducing the precision of the input dramatically increases the throughput of these hardware units compared with the use of standard fp32 arithmetic (tensor cores are up to $8 \times$ faster on Volta GPUs and up to $16 \times$ faster on Ampere GPUs, for example).
+This suggests a simple strategy for accelerating the computation of the matrix product C = AB, where A and B are fp32 matrices: one can first approximate $A \approx A_1 + A_2$ and $B \approx B_1 + B_2$ as sums of fp16 matrices, and then compute C to nearly fp32 accuracy as $C \approx A_1B_1 + A_1B_2 + A_2B_1 + A_2B_2$ , where each $A_iB_j$ term is evaluated using a block FMA.
 Since there are only four terms, this approach can potentially be much faster than standard fp32 arithmetic.
-Moreover, error-free transformations are not required in this setting, because all internal tensor core operations are carried out in fp32 arithmetic.
+Moreover, double-fp16 addition and multiplication operations with error-free transformations are not required in this setting, because fp16 products are maintained as fp32 and additions in tensor cores are carried out in fp32 arithmetic.
 We refer to this approach as double-fp16 arithmetic.

-The use of double-fp16 arithmetic with tensor cores was first proposed by Markidis et al. [24], who call this technique precision refinement.
-Sorna et al. [31] adopted a similar approach to accelerate the fast Fourier transform.
-Mukunoki and Ogita [25] investigated how to use multiword arithmetic to increase the accuracy of fp32 and fp64 matrix multiplication.
-Henry et al. [14] considered block FMA units modelled on future Intel hardware, and proposed the use of triple-bf16 arithmetic (which represents an fp32 value as the sum of three bf16 numbers).
-Mukunoki et al. [26] implemented a correctly rounded fp32/fp64 matrix multiplication algorithm using tensor cores on NVIDIA V100 GPUs.
+The use of double-fp16 arithmetic with tensor cores was first proposed by Markidis et al. [26], who call this technique precision refinement.
+Sorna et al. [34] adopted a similar approach to accelerate the fast Fourier transform.
+Mukunoki and Ogita [27] investigated how to use multiword arithmetic to increase the accuracy of fp32 and fp64 matrix multiplication.
+Henry et al. [15] considered block FMA units modelled on future Intel hardware, and proposed the use of triple-bf16 arithmetic (which represents an fp32 value as the sum of three bf16 numbers).
+Mukunoki et al. [28] implemented a correctly rounded fp32/fp64 matrix multiplication algorithm using tensor cores on NVIDIA V100 GPUs.
 The authors note that on the V100 GPUs their method is slower than simply using the available fp64 units, but their goal is to enable the use of fp64 arithmetic on future GPUs where only lower precision will potentially be available.
-Pisha and Ligowski [30] similarly used a double-tf32 representation to compute Fourier transforms on A100 GPUs.
+Pisha and Ligowski [33] similarly used a double-tf32 representation to compute Fourier transforms on A100 GPUs.

-In section 2 we begin by developing a rigorous rounding error analysis of a general multiword matrix multiplication (MMM) algorithm based on the block FMA framework of Blanchard et al. [5].
+In section 2 we begin by developing a rigorous rounding error analysis of a general multiword matrix multiplication (MMM) algorithm based on the block FMA framework of Blanchard et al. [6].
 In order to be as general as possible, our study considers the use of multiword arithmetic with an arbitrary number of words and with two parameterized precisions.
 The analysis provides a unified framework that encompasses all the approaches mentioned above and also includes some new cases.
 One goal of this work is to determine what level of accuracy can be expected from a given multiword arithmetic implemented using block FMAs.
 In section 3, we confirm the predictions of the analysis by means of simulations: we test an implementation of the MMM algorithm using emulated low precision and find that the experiments are in good agreement with the theoretical error bounds.